Step 1 - Creating a new project

 When you click the

-Finish button on the final page console goes ahead and creates your new project for you.
+Finish button on the final page console it creates your new project for you.
 When it's done it'll pop up the project Web page and opens Visual FoxPro ready for you to run your project.

 The console performs these steps: